mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 ###### Kruse

 The Adams subsector is characterised by sparse star systems towards its coreward end.
-The coreward- trailing corner is considered to be part of the Hoydell Chaos, a region of spacetime anomalies displaying the characteristics of both a reef and a shoal.
+The coreward-trailing corner is considered to be part of the Hoydell Chaos, a region of spacetime anomalies displaying the characteristics of both a reef and a shoal.
 Transits through the Chaos are characterised by a higher than